-Like most good ideas, food festivals too have been picked up by many different organizers at the same time who are now attempting to outdo one another.
-While their social media presence has been dismal (I still don’t understand why social media is taken so lightly by the food industry; maybe the fear of negative comments is greater?) there have been print adverts and a lot of blogger/media coverage on the festivals.
+Like most good ideas, food festivals have also been picked up by many different organisers at the same time who are now attempting to outdo one another.
+While their social media presence has been dismal (I still don’t understand why social media is taken so lightly by the food industry; maybe the fear of negative comments is higher?) there have been print adverts and a lot of blogger/media coverage on the festivals.
 Although I complained earlier about three festivals happening over the same weekend, what this has resulted in is crowd control.
-It might not have been a great business decision but as a consumer, it works perfectly because although I might skip one or two of these, I at least don’t have to spend hours waiting in long lines only to find mass produced food that completely takes away from the point of having a “food festival”.
+It might not have been a great business decision, but as a consumer, it works because although I might skip one or two of these, I at least don’t have to spend hours waiting in long lines only to find mass-produced food that completely takes away from the point of having a “food festival”.

 Next up it was time for sushi.
-I’m mad about sushi and think of it as little rolls of heaven, with a really expensive ticket because sadly cheap and sushi doesn’t go together.
+I’m mad about sushi and think of it as little rolls of heaven, with an expensive ticket because sadly cheap and sushi does not go together.
 There’s a lot of sushi at the festival and picking the right one can be daunting.
-Sushi Haus I’ve ordered from in the past and you can actually read my review on the blog.
+Sushi Haus, I’ve ordered from in the past, and you can actually read my review on the blog.
 So, I first tried the Japanese Vegetarian Rolls from Guppy By Ai which turned out to be a little disappointing.
 Flavour wise just about acceptable the rolls were uneven and lacked any real finesse.
 They reminded me of the packed sushi I get from Tesco which too comes with the soya sauce in the little fish shaped tube.
 The Wasabi though was punchy and opened my blocked nose, just the way I like it.
-I did however notice that they offer Miso Ramen which went un-tasted but sounds delicious from the way it was described.
+I did, however, notice that they offer Miso Ramen which went un-tasted but sounds delicious from the way it was described.
 Give it a try if you can.

 The Vegetarian Hakka noodles from Social were a little spicy for the kids but as an adult (physical appearance only) I enjoyed the taste, the stringiness of the noodles which stayed separate (what I like), a hint of crunchiness, and not to forget minimal use of other ingredients like onions and paneer.

-Lastly, there was Okonomiyaki – Japanese Pancakes/Pizza from Latest Recipe or as I like to call it, a really thin Alloo Tikki with lots of Japanese-Asian flavours on top.
-Liked it nevertheless, and the nori strips are always welcomed.
-The sauce on top though was the star with its tangy smooth flavour that worked well with the crispness of the base.
+Lastly, there was Okonomiyaki – Japanese Pancakes/Pizza from Latest Recipe or as I like to call it, a thin Alloo Tikki with lots of Japanese-Asian flavours on top.
+Liked it nevertheless, and the nori strips are a lovely addition.
+The sauce on top though was the star with its tangy, smooth flavour that worked well with the crispness of the base.